 The Chief Executives Forum:

-- develops and implements the Mayoral Forum’s three-year work programme
+- implements the Mayoral Forum’s three-year work programme

-- identifies and escalates strategic issues and opportunities in the governance and management of effective and efficient local services, infrastructure and regulatory functions
+- identifies and escalates strategic issues and opportunities to the Mayoral Forum

-- maintains oversight of the Canterbury Policy, Corporate and Operations Forums and technical working groups.
+- oversees the work of the Policy, Corporate and Operations Forums and technical working groups.